melizalab/libtfr/README.md

 ```

-The C header `tfr.h` and python module `libtfr.py` are both extensively documented.
+The C header `tfr.h` and python module `libtfr.pyx` are both extensively documented.

 ## Algorithm and usage notes